xavierloeraflores/developer-playbook/README.md

-# Custom Ansible Playbook for Ubuntu on WSL2 and macOS
+# Custom Ansible Playbook for Ubuntu on WSL2 and macOS intended as an alteranative fix for Fullstack Academy Students

 This is a custom ansible playbook.
 It sets up all the tools for local web development using Node.JS